claranet/spryker-base/README.md

 ## Roadmap

+* default_local.conf from base image in spryker-shop implementation => customer gets configs via ENV ( getenv() ). we provide predefined default_local.conf with getenv() already in use to provide an example

+* spryker-base flavors:
+  * via docker tag, e.g. `php-7_1`
+  * it would result in something like: `php-7.1_spryker-2.9_prod` (7.1 PHP version, 2.9 is spryker core, prod instance env flavor)
+  * add dev/prod image flavors (for different versions)
+* we pre-build local development images (with prod/dev flavor), per customer
+  * customer has to do "git clone && cd docker/ && docker-compose -t spryker up"
+  * so there is no need for a custom install script!
+  * if the customer want to start with the demoshop as a base, it is already prepared
+  * if not => he can ask us to docker enable its repository
+* package manager (npm/yarn) customizing + init_setup disable via vars in hook vars to support customer customizing
+  * customer can disable init_setup (or parts of it) to set up it's own setups/init process
+  * customer can install npm/yarn with specific versions via ENV settings (to be specified in shop-implementation)
+* git repo: instead of upstream pull => fetch directly the tag ref for a merge!
+* clean up demoshop repo:
+  * merge history of Dockerfile and docker/ folder
+  * build up demoshop repo from skretch (fetch upstream tag 2.8 (for spryker core 2.x support) and in addition, tag 2.9 for spryker core 3.x support)
+* for local dev: bind-mount read only => to prevent changes in docker image and enforce the user to change files on his system

 > Please double the estimated times to get an appropriate time buffer.
 To be save - tripple them (normal thumb rule ;))

 * 43h (5,5d) | 02.05.2017: Beta release of local dev env (I've 15 workdays from now 2017-03-21 until the beta release)
-  * 4-8h | why are there diffs between devvm and docker images (e.g. vendor/spryker/library is missing in devvm, and therefore Environment.php)?
+  * 4-8h | why are there diffs between devvm and docker images (e.g. vendor/spryker/library is missing in devvm, and therefore Environment.php)? (**low prio**, optimizing)
-  * 2h | why not using php:70 directly, instead of building on ubuntu:xenial and managing our own PHP infrastructure? (could only find one argument against it - see "how to provide a different PHP version")
+  * ?h | why not using php:70 directly, instead of building on ubuntu:xenial and managing our own PHP infrastructure? (could only find one argument against it - see "how to provide a different PHP version") (**low prio**, optimizing)
     * would require a clean up of spryker base and a simple adaption in spryker-demoshop
   * 1h | spryker switches to `yarn` in demoshop
   * 4h | sync / check new developments in functions.sh and setup process
   * 4h | write docs for users (developers) - at least a base documentation
     * write notes about when all data in containers gets erased and what docker(-compose) commands are data save...
-  * 8h | clean up entrypoint.sh
+  * 8h | clean up entrypoint.sh (**low prio**, optimizing)
     * a lot of testing is involved here, this takes time
   * test local dev env
     * build instructions (init_setup) depend on module versions installed by php composer - how to deal with that?
 Currently spryker-base provides the build instructions...